frcdesign/FRCDesign.org/docs/contribution/methodsOfContributing.md

 ### How to Get The Local Preview of the Website Running
 You can get a local hosted version of the website to have a live preview of the site while editing.

-Before you do, you must follow the steps on [this page](https://squidfunk.github.io/mkdocs-material/plugins/requirements/image-processing/) to install dependencies for image processing onto your computer.

 1. Open the repository in VS Code (doesn't matter which branch)
 2. Toggle the bottom panel on if there isn't one with the shortcut ```Ctrl + J```
 3. Click the dropdown next to the + on the top righthand side of the bottom panel and click "Git Bash"